PaulGreer1/CV_295797_JunSoftDev/README.md

     - Using JUnit so that tests are performed as part of the compilation process.

 - Continuous deployment environment
-    - Automated CICD pipelining with AWS and Git.
+    - Automated CICD pipelining with Git.

 - Programming languages
     - Java